pawelptak/raspberrypi-server/radarr/README.md

 sudo chown -R 1000:1000 /mnt/ssd_plex/movies
 sudo chmod -R 775 /mnt/ssd_plex/movies
 ```
+### Jackett

-4. Go to the Jackett web interface under `http://<machine-ip-address>:9117`.
+1. Go to the Jackett web interface under `http://<machine-ip-address>:9117`.

-5. Press `Add indexer` and add prefered indexers (in my case: 1337x, The Pirate Bay, TheRARBG, YTS).
+2. Press `Add indexer` and add prefered indexers (in my case: 1337x, The Pirate Bay, TheRARBG, YTS).

-6. Under `Jackett Configuration` set the `FlareSolverr API URL` to `http://<machine-ip-address>:8191` (this is needed for the connection to 1337x and YTS to work).
+3. Under `Jackett Configuration` set the `FlareSolverr API URL` to `http://<machine-ip-address>:8191` (this is needed for the connection to 1337x and YTS to work).
 Apply the changes.

+### Radarr
-7. Go to the Radarr web interface under `http://<machine-ip-address>:9117`.
+1. Go to the Radarr web interface under `http://<machine-ip-address>:9117`.

-8. Under `Settings` > `Media Management` select `Add Root Folder` and select the `movies` folder.
+2. Under `Settings` > `Media Management` select `Add Root Folder` and select the `movies` folder.

-9. Under `Settings` > `Indexers` add a new one and select `Torznab`, then go back to Jackett and for each indexer press the `Copy Torznab Feed` button, paste it into Radarr.
+3. Under `Settings` > `Indexers` add a new one and select `Torznab`, then go back to Jackett and for each indexer press the `Copy Torznab Feed` button, paste it into Radarr.
 Also copy the API key from Jackett.

-10. After setting up the indexers you can limit the max file size here under `Maximum Size`.
+4. After setting up the indexers you can limit the max file size here under `Maximum Size`.
 I set it to `51200` MB.

-11. Under `Settings` > `Download Clients` add a new one and select `qBittorrent`.
+5. Under `Settings` > `Download Clients` add a new one and select `qBittorrent`.
 Under `Host` type in your `<machine-ip-address>`.
 Port is `8081` for me.
 Also fill in the qBittorrent username and password and save the changes.

+### Sonarr
-12. Go to the Sonarr web interface under `http://<machine-ip-address>:8989`.
+1. Go to the Sonarr web interface under `http://<machine-ip-address>:8989`.

-13. Under `Settings` > `Media Management` select `Add Root Folder` and select the `tv` folder.
+2. Under `Settings` > `Media Management` select `Add Root Folder` and select the `tv` folder.

-14. Under `Settings` > `Indexers` add a new one and select `Torznab`, then go back to Jackett and for each indexer press the `Copy Torznab Feed` button, paste it into Sonarr.
+3. Under `Settings` > `Indexers` add a new one and select `Torznab`, then go back to Jackett and for each indexer press the `Copy Torznab Feed` button, paste it into Sonarr.
 Also copy the API key from Jackett (YTS can be omitted).

-15. Under `Settings` > `Download Clients` add a new one and select `qBittorrent`.
+4. Under `Settings` > `Download Clients` add a new one and select `qBittorrent`.
 Under `Host` type in your `<machine-ip-address>`.
 Port is `8081` for me.
 Also fill in the qBittorrent username and password and save the changes.

+### Overseerr
-16. Go to the Overseerr web interface under `http://<machine-ip-address>:5055`.
+1. Go to the Overseerr web interface under `http://<machine-ip-address>:5055`.

-17. Select `Sign in with Plex`, sign in with your Plex account and configure the connection to your Plex server.
+2. Select `Sign in with Plex`, sign in with your Plex account and configure the connection to your Plex server.

-18. Configure Radarr and Sonarr connections.
+3. Configure Radarr and Sonarr connections.